lordzid/Monster-sprinkler-controller/README.md

 This lets you monitor and manage remotely, though local clocks and autonomy remain the priority.

+You can track and control irrigation using a calendar in Home Assistant.

+1. Create a calendar named **Irrigation Schedule**.
+2. Create an automation and paste the provided code into it.

+This setup allows you to manage irrigation days directly from the Home Assistant calendar interface.

 ---

 ## Why Monster is Perfect